SINTEF/dlite/README.md

     ctest -C Debug

-Summary to build and install dlite when hdf5 and jansson lib are installed in the given path LOCAL_DIR
+Summary to build and install DLite when hdf5 and jansson lib are installed in the given path LOCAL_DIR

 	LOCAL_DIR=/C/Users/tco/Documents/Programs/philib/local